What is the ratio of applications to places?

 What part will the interview play in the process?

-We will be interviewing all applicants in pairs during the autumn term.
+We interview all applicants in pairs during the autumn term.
 The interview will take the form of a three-way discussion with a teacher and will include a reading and oral comprehension exercise, with questions directed at each girl alone, so that she has every chance to speak up.
 This will assess your daughter’s listening as well as reading, comprehension and thinking skills.
 As before, however, the exam is the core deciding factor in the application process.

 What happens on entrance exam day?